Lesson 78: Handel Sonata in A minor, HWV 362 — Adagio, Allegro, and Whole-Work Assembly

 - Adagio → Allegro IV

-- Six beats.
-The Adagio is a transition; the closing Allegro should follow fairly quickly.
+- Six beats — the closing Allegro follows quickly.

 Comparing HWV 362 with HWV 360

-- Key: G minor (HWV 360) vs A minor (HWV 362).
-G minor in Baroque rhetoric is graver, more public; A minor is more lyrical, more interior.
+- Key: G minor is graver, more public; A minor more lyrical, more interior.

-- Opening: HWV 360's Larghetto descends through a tetrachord; HWV 362's begins from a held A and turns.
-Both are laments, but different ones.
+- Opening: HWV 360 descends through a tetrachord; HWV 362 begins from a held A and turns.

-- Fast movements: HWV 360's Andante is contrapuntal and chromatic; HWV 362's Allegro is more harmonically straightforward and faster.
-The difference is the difference between two-voice writing and solo-with-implied-bass.
+- Fast movements: HWV 360's Andante is contrapuntal and chromatic; HWV 362's Allegro simpler and faster.

-- Closing: HWV 360 closes with a Presto that restates the opening lament transformed; HWV 362 closes with a dance that breaks from the previous material.
+- Closing: HWV 360's Presto restates the opening lament transformed; HWV 362 breaks into perpetual motion.

 Now play these